Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 ## Starting Threads

 Any hook except `init` can spawn a copy of itself in a worker thread by calling the context `startWorker(data?)` function.

+**NOTE:** Using this helper is optional.
+However, please consider piping output from alternatively created threads to `log.stdout` and `log.stderr`.

 The simplest case is to always run a hook in a separate thread.